 It goes without saying that even one missing tooth can hinder chewing.
 That’s because each tooth has its own role in the eating process.
 For example, we use molars to chew food and front teeth for biting.
 So the more molars you have missing, the harder time you will have when chewing.

 But luckily, there are a few things you can do about missing teeth.
-For example, implants or dentures can help you experience pain-free chewing.
+For example, dentures or dental implants can help you experience pain-free chewing.
 Additionally, bridges can fill the gaps between molars, allowing you to use them again.

 Generally speaking, teeth are strong and can handle most hard foods.
 However, the protective layer, also known as enamel, can degrade, lowering teeth strength.
 Once that happens, chewing will become harder and you will most likely experience pain and discomfort.